deimosgame/deimos/README.md

-# Deimos projet
+# Deimos Game

-Deimos is going to be an amazing game...
-It's currently WIP so far!
+Deimos is on its way to be an amazing game...
+It currently stands as an advanced prototype!

-For swaggy people, you can access the projet [here](https://artemis.springloops.io/project/59937).
+To check us out, you can click [here](https://deimos-ga.me).

-Have a good day!
+Have a nice visit!

+Manuel Huez, Erenus Dermanci, Louis-Paul Dareau, Cyril Chemla